rogerdahl/striprouter-cpp/README.md

 Planned functionality:

-* Optimize routes by considering routes to strip layer sections that are parts of existing routes connecting to the target
 * Use a genetic algorithm for exploring the search space
 * Write layout to file
 * Print mirror image of layout in 1:1 size for use when soldering